Your home’s value comes into play when you’re selling your home, refinancing a mortgage, or getting insurance.

 Castle also notes, “After widespread financial hardship, the market value of a home can drop below its replacement costs.”

 How your home’s replacement cost is determined

 You’ll often see your home's “replacement cost” in insurance policies.
 This is what it would cost to rebuild your home from the ground up after a total loss.

 Replacement cost is usually calculated as your home’s square footage multiplied by the cost of building materials per square foot.
-Home Advisor notes the average cost to rebuild a house is $100 to $200 per square foot but can be more for high-end or custom homes.
+Home Advisor notes the average cost to rebuild a house is about $150 per square foot but can be more for high-end or custom homes.